 Recognizing Breathing Difficulties

-Recognizing breathing difficulties in a victim is a critical skill in CPR.
-It helps the rescuer identify when to start rescue breathing.
-When assessing breathing difficulties, closely observe the victim's chest movement, listen for breathing sounds, and feel for exhaled air for no more than 10 seconds.
+Identifying breathing challenges in a person is key in CPR, aiding the rescuer to determine the right moment to begin rescue breathing.
+During this assessment, focus on observing the chest's movements, listening for any breathing noises, and sensing the exhaled air, limiting this observation to a maximum of 10 seconds.
 Abnormal signs such as gasping or shallow breathing indicate the need for immediate assistance.
 This skill is also taught in CPR certification courses through various scenarios and symptoms.

 Adapting to Different Victim Sizes